guisantosfr/Javascript30/README.md

 2. **JS + CSS Clock** - Rotation in css and working with time in JS.
 3. **Playing with CSS Variables and JS** - Declaring and using CSS variables and updating their values using JS.
 4. **Array Cardio Day 1** - Working with array methods: Filter, Map, Sort and Reduce.
-5. **Flex Panels Image Gallery** - CSS Flexbox combined with transitions
+5. **Flex Panels Image Gallery** - CSS Flexbox combined with transitions.
-6. **Ajax Type Ahead** - Ajax promise, fetch, spread operator and regular expressions
+6. **Ajax Type Ahead** - Ajax promise, fetch, spread operator and regular expressions.
-7. **Array Cardio Day 2** - Other array methods: Some, Every, Find and FindIndex
+7. **Array Cardio Day 2** - Other array methods: Some, Every, Find and FindIndex.
+8. **Fun With HTML5 Canvas** - Fundamentals of manipulating a canvas element.